MeowWow520/Repository_For_Software_Technology/Algorithm_Code/Readme_EN.md

 - English version
 ## Tips:
 - some english version be translated by myself, but some of them translated by **DeepSeek R1**
-- When the content of file be translated by ai agents, I will note it at the title
+- When the content of file be translated by ai agents, I will note it at the title.
+Otherwise, it be translated by myself

 ## OnGoing